Clicky

 • Flaxseed Gel for that final touch of silky, luxurious slip — make it with organic flaxseeds.

 You now have the tools to totally transform your soap.
-The full recipe with exact measurements is provided below so you can try this yourself.
-When you do, please drop a comment and let us know how it went — we want to hear all about it!
+Use the recipe steps at the top of this post as your guide, bookmark it for your next batch, and when you try it, drop a comment and let us know how it went — we want to hear all about it!

 If this guide helped you level up your soap-making game, consider sharing it with a fellow crafter.
 Now go make some incredible soap.